Lew Hoad: Amateur career: 1950–1957

 Hoad's first Grand Slam tournament appearance was at the 1951 Australian Championships held in January at the White City Tennis Club in Sydney.
-He won his first match against Ronald McKenzie in straight sets but lost in the following round to defending champion and countryman Frank Sedgman.
+He won his first match against Ronald McKenzie but lost in the following round to defending champion and countryman Frank Sedgman.
 It was the only Grand Slam tournament he played that year.

-Hoad won his first men's singles title, the Brisbane Exhibition tournament at Milton, on grass, on 11 August 1951, defeating Rosewall in the final in four sets.
-In September, Hoad won New South Wales hardcourt championships beating George Worthington in the final.
+Hoad won his first singles title, the Brisbane Exhibition tournament at Milton, on grass, on 11 August 1951, defeating Rosewall in the final in four sets.
+In September, Hoad won the New South Wales hardcourt championships beating George Worthington in the final.